MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase5.md

 ## Step 10.
 Deprovison AD RMS

 Remove the Service Connection Point (SCP) from Active Directory to prevent computers from discovering your on-premises Rights Management infrastructure.
 This is optional for the existing clients that you migrated because of the redirection that you configured in the registry (for example, by running the migration script).
-However, removing the SCP will prevent new clients and potentially RMS-related services and tools from finding the SCP when the migration is complete and all connections should be going to the Azure Rights Management service.
+However, removing the SCP prevents new clients and potentially RMS-related services and tools from finding the SCP when the migration is complete and all connections should be going to the Azure Rights Management service.

 To remove the SCP, make sure that you are logged in as a domain enterprise administrator, and then use the following procedure: